Particle receiver: Fluidized receiver

 This receiver can operate on two possible working principles.
 First one was proposed by Flamant at the same time when he proposed the centrifugal receiver, and it is based on a transparent silica wall through which concentrated solar energy passes and heats solid particles that are suspended by means of compressed air.
-Goal was to heat the suspended particles in order to perform decarbonation of CaCO_{3} an therefore the conversion of solar energy to the thermochemical one.
-Tests carried out showed that it is possible to reach particle temperatures above 1200 °C. Second working principle was proposed by Hunt during late 1970s and it is based on the injection of very small particles inside the stream of compressed air that absorb concentrated solar energy, and due to their large surface area they immediately transfer that heat to the surrounding air.
+Goal was to heat the suspended particles in order to perform decarbonation of CaCO_{3} and therefore the conversion of solar energy to the thermochemical one.
+Tests carried out showed that it is possible to reach particle temperatures above 1200 °C. Second working principle was proposed by Hunt during the late 1970s and it is based on the injection of very small particles inside the stream of compressed air that absorb concentrated solar energy, and due to their large surface area they immediately transfer that heat to the surrounding air.
 Heating of the mixture is performed until the particles vaporize and then the air is sent to the Brayton cycle to produce electric energy.